azzaea/admixture/README.md

 ### The admixture.em function

-Estimate population-specific allele frequencies and admixture proportions in unlabeled samples from genotypes.
+Estimate population allele frequencies and admixture proportions in unlabeled samples from their genotypes.

 #### Usage